wrightrocket/webhook.site/index.markdown

 What are people using it for?

-* Testing Webhooks without needing an internet-facing Web server
+* Receive Webhooks without needing an internet-facing Web server
+* Send Webhooks to a server that's behind a firewall or private subnet
 * Transforming Webhooks into other formats, and re-sending them to different systems
 * Connect different APIs that aren't compatible
 * Building contact forms that send emails